Cameron jokes he doesn't have to hear Trump wiretaps anymore

-Former British Prime Minister David Cameron jokes that he doesn't have to listen to President Donald Trump's wiretapped conversations anymore.
+Former British Prime Minister David Cameron jokes he doesn't have to listen to U.S. President Donald Trump's wiretapped conversations anymore.

-The Providence Journal reports (http://bit.ly/2mmR4sM) that Cameron addressed more than 2,000 people at Brown University on Monday.
-He says he's optimistic that shared American and British values of freedom, equality and justice will prevail over nationalism and isolation.
+Cameron addressed 2,000 people at Rhode Island's Brown University on Monday.
+The Providence Journal reports (http://bit.ly/2mmR4sM) Cameron says he's optimistic shared American and British values of freedom, equality and justice will prevail over nationalism and isolation.

-Cameron resigned last year after failing to convince Britons to remain in the European Union in a June referendum.
-Britain announced Monday that it formally begins its exit on March 29.
+Cameron resigned last year after failing to persuade Britons to remain in the European Union in a June referendum.
+Britain announced Monday it formally begins its exit March 29.

 Cameron said not having to hear Trump's wiretaps is an advantage of leaving office, then dead-panned: "Just to be clear, that's a joke."

-His quip referenced unsubstantiated White House suggestions that British intelligence might have helped former President Barack Obama spy on Trump.
+His quip referenced unsubstantiated White House suggestions British intelligence helped Democratic former President Barack Obama spy on the Republican Trump.

 Comments